-The success and continuing development of our products depends, in part, upon maintaining strong relationships with physicians and other healthcare professionals.
+The success and continuing development of the Company's products depends, in part, upon maintaining strong relationships with physicians and other healthcare professionals.

-If the Company fails to maintain our working relationships with physicians and other ancillary healthcare and aesthetic professionals, the Company's products may not be developed and marketed in line with the needs and expectations of the professionals who use and support our products.
+If the Company fails to maintain the Company's working relationships with physicians and other ancillary healthcare and aesthetic professionals, the Company's products may not be developed and marketed in line with the needs and expectations of the professionals who use and support the Company's products.
 Physicians assist us as researchers, marketing consultants, product consultants, and public speakers, and the Company relies on these professionals to provide us with considerable knowledge and experience.
-If the Company is unable to maintain these strong relationships, the development and marketing of our products could suffer, which could have a material adverse effect on our consolidated financial condition and results of operations.
+If the Company is unable to maintain these strong relationships, the development and marketing of the Company's products could suffer, which could have a material adverse effect on the Company's consolidated financial condition and results of operations.

 The Company relies heavily on its sales professionals to market and sell its products worldwide.
-If the Company is unable to hire, effectively train, manage, improve the productivity of, and retain our sales professionals, the Company's business will be harmed, which would impair its future revenue and profitability.
+If the Company is unable to hire, effectively train, manage, improve the productivity of, and retain the Company's sales professionals, the Company's business will be harmed, which would impair its future revenue and profitability.

-The Company's success largely depends on our ability to hire, train, manage, train, and improve the productivity levels of the Company's sales professionals worldwide.
+The Company's success largely depends on the Company's ability to hire, train, manage, train, and improve the productivity levels of the Company's sales professionals worldwide.
 Because of the Company's focus on non-core practitioners in the past, several of its sales professionals do not have established relationships with the core market, consisting of dermatologists and plastic surgeons, or where those relationships exist, they are not appropriately strong.

 Competition for sales professionals who are familiar with, and trained to sell in, the aesthetic equipment market continues to be robust.
-As a result, the Company occasionally loses our sales people to competitors.
+As a result, the Company occasionally loses the Company's sales people to competitors.
 The Company's industry is characterized by a few established companies that compete vigorously for talented sales professionals.
 Some of its sales professionals leave the Company for jobs that they perceive to be better opportunities, both within and outside of the aesthetic industry.
-For instance, in the second half of 2018, the Company experienced significant turnover of our sales professionals, including several people in key sales leadership positions.
+For instance, in the first quarter of 2020, the Company experienced significant turnover of the Company's sales professionals, including several people in key sales leadership positions.
 Most of these sales professionals went to work for a competitor.
-We believe the loss of these sales professionals negatively impacted our sales performance in the second half of 2018.
-The Company believes it has adequate measures in place to protect our proprietary and confidential information when employees leave our Company, however the ability to enforce these measures varies from jurisdiction to jurisdiction and we must make a case-by-case decision regarding legal enforcement action.
+The Company believes the loss of these sales professionals may negatively impacted the Company's sales performance in the first half of 2020.
+The Company believes it has adequate measures in place to protect the Company's proprietary and confidential information when employees leave the Company, however the ability to enforce these measures varies from jurisdiction to jurisdiction and we must make a case-by-case decision regarding legal enforcement action.
 For instance, covenants not-to-compete are not allowed in many states, and if allowed, difficult to enforce in many jurisdictions.
 Furthermore, such legal enforcement actions are expensive and we cannot give any assurance that these enforcement actions will be successful.